-- 35.1 The Trust shall have an auditor. - 35.2 The Council of Governors shall appoint or remove the auditor at a general meeting of the Council of Governors. - 35.3 The provisions of paragraph 11 of Annex 6 shall apply.
+35.1 The Trust shall have an auditor.

+- 35.2 The Council of Governors shall appoint or remove the auditor at a general meeting of the Council of Governors. - 35.3 The provisions of paragraph 11 of Annex 6 shall apply.

-36. AUDIT COMMITTEE
+36. AUDIT AND RISK COMMITTEE

-36.1 The Trust shall establish a committee of Non-Executive Directors as an audit committee to perform such monitoring, reviewing and other functions as are appropriate.
+36.1 The Trust shall establish a committee of Non-Executive Directors as an audit and risk committee to perform such monitoring, reviewing and other functions as are appropriate.
+The Council of Governors may appoint up to two governors as observers.